 I don’t recommend reheating this dish, it doesn’t stay in an ideal state when leftover.
 So be sure to eat this one after it is prepared.
 Many dishes reheat well, but this isn’t one.

-Do you enjoy Asian Inspired recipes?
-Check out these Asian inspired recipes
+Do you enjoy Asian recipes?
+Try these!

-Chinese Hot Mustard
+- Chinese Hot Mustard

-Benihana Salad Dressing
+- Hibachi Salad Dressing

 Pei Wei Mongolian Beef